Venues and Facilities

 Kathy Cashen Recital Hall is located within the south end of the Humanities Building.

 202 West Georgia Drive, Carrollton GA, 30118

 Parking is available in the gated lot adjacent to Humanities for evening and weekend events located at 202 West Georgia Drive.

-Visitors to Cashen Hall during daytime hours can obtain a temporary pass at the UWG Visitor's Center.
-Find directions on Google Maps or by visiting their page.
+Visitors to Cashen Hall during daytime hours can obtain a temporary pass by calling Parking Services at (678) 839-6629 .

 Cashen Hall is first and foremost a recital hall; however, reservations can be made for other departments/program areas and outside studios and are subject to approval.
 Since Cashen houses the only pipe organ on campus, organ instruction and practice occurs here.
 Please use the link below to learn about usage, reservations, and more.

 Townsend Center for the Performing Arts (TCPA) Details

 The Townsend Center for the Performing Arts (TCPA) houses both a 459-seat theatre with proscenium stage and orchestra pit, and the 170-seat “black box” Richard L. Dangle Theatre.
 The TCPA is home to two Bösendorfer Imperial Grand Pianos and is the preferred venue for Opera and Jazz performances.

 The TCPA is located on the University of West Georgia campus across from the bookstore.

 134 University Drive, Carrollton GA, 30118